-We are pioneering the use of small molecules that are designed to promote hepatocyte growth factor/MET, or HGF/MET, a naturally occurring regenerative system, in neurological disorders.
+We are pioneering the use of small molecules to promote hepatocyte growth factor/MET, or HGF/MET, a naturally occurring regenerative system, in neurological disorders.
 While discovered in the liver, HGF is a critical growth factor across multiple organs, including in the brain.
 HGF/MET has long been known as a promising therapeutic target for CNS disorders; however, delivery of large proteins or gene therapy to the CNS to augment HGF/MET is challenging due to the invasive methods needed for them to bypass the BBB and the risk of potential adverse immune response.
 Our novel BBB-penetrating small molecules are designed to overcome many of these hurdles, allowing us to efficiently tap into the regenerative potential of HGF/MET.
 For therapeutic applications in CNS disorders, particularly AD, treatments that target neuronal growth factors can potentially accomplish several therapeutic goals, including rapid cognitive improvement and sustained neuroprotective effects.

-It is our goal to establish in future clinical trials that our ATH platform, which is designed to enhance the body's repair mechanism of HGF/MET, can potentially address a wide range of clinical applications ranging from CNS disorders, such as AD, PDD, multiple sclerosis, or MS, and amyotrophic lateral sclerosis, or ALS, to more peripheral conditions such as neuropathy.
+We believe that our ability to enhance the body's repair mechanism of HGF/MET through our ATH platform has the potential to address a wide range of clinical applications ranging from CNS disorders, such as AD, PDD, multiple sclerosis, or MS, and amyotrophic lateral sclerosis, or ALS, to more peripheral conditions such as neuropathy.
 In addition, we believe that HGF/MET biology plays a role in neuropsychiatric disorders such as depression and anxiety.
 Currently we have two preclinical candidates for non-AD indications: ATH-1019, which is being advanced to address depression, and ATH-1018, which is being advanced to address peripheral neuropathy.
 Our ATH platform allows us the flexibility to engineer compounds that are BBB-penetrating or that generate specific activity in the periphery and molecules are suitable for subcutaneous or oral route of administration.